 Stretch for the treatment and prevention of contractures

-Five articles on PainSci cite Harvey 2017: 1.
+Five pages on PainSci cite Harvey 2017: 1.
 The Complete Guide to Trigger Points & Myofascial Pain 2.
 Quite a Stretch 3.
 Why So “Negative”?
 4. Complete Guide to Frozen Shoulder 5.
 Dupuytren’s Contracture

 PainSci notes on Harvey 2017: